Rbfinch/grepq/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Feature set
-(italics signifies a new feature added to the latest version)

 - very fast and scales to large FASTQ files
 - gzip support
-- *JSON support for pattern file input and `tune` subcommand output, allowing named regex sets and named regex patterns.
-Validation of the JSON pattern file is performed before processing (see the `schema.json` file in the `examples` directory)*
+- JSON support for pattern file input and `tune` subcommand output, allowing named regex sets and named regex patterns.
+Validation of the JSON pattern file is performed before processing (see the `schema.json` file in the `examples` directory)
 - does not match false positives
 - output matched sequences to one of three formats
 - tune your pattern file with the `tune` subcommand